TheCompez/shaparak-validator/README.md

 ## Building

-- You need CMake tool for building source code
+- You need CMake tool for building source code.
 - CMake 3.23 or higher is required.
+- Qt6 Framework.

 ```
 cd build